dotnet/designs/accepted/2022/enable-512-vectors.md

 #### `Vectorize` Code Block

-- The presence of `Vectorize.If` in conditional of an `if` statement drives the expansion.
+- The presence of `Vectorize.If` in the conditional of an `if` statement drives the expansion, which creates a `Vectorize` code block.

-- `Vectorize.If` method accepts a boolean expression as a parameter.
-The boolean expression must contain a reference to `Vector`, as the `Vector` will be replaced per arm as discussed below.
+- The `Vectorize.If` intrinsic accepts a boolean expression as a parameter.
+The boolean expression must contain a reference to `Vector`, as the `Vector` will be replaced per arm as discussed below and allows the selection of alternative code paths.
 If no reference to `Vector` is found, the JIT will throw an `OperationNotSupportedException`.

 - When the JIT encounters a `Vectorize.If` intrinsic in a conditional block, the JIT will:

-  - Clone the if statement and body with the `Vectorize`, creating an arm for each available vector length on the platform.
+  - Clone the if condition and associated arm with the `Vectorize.If`, creating an arm for each available vector length on the platform.

   - In each cloned arm any `Vector<T>` operations will be translated to `VectorXX<T>` operations, where XX represents the vector length for that arm.